Manage Intelligent Capture

 Click the Full Packet Capture tab.

-The Full Packet Capture window is displayed.
+The Full Packet Capture window appears.

 Step 3